 So it feels justifiably fitting that they should join other characters in the fully licensed Rovers Return set, which already includes fellow legends Ken and Deirdre Barlow, Hilda Ogden and Bet Lynch.

-1979: Jack Duckworth makes his first appearance attending her work colleague’s son’s wedding to Gail Porter
+1979: Jack Duckworth makes his first appearance alongside Vera, attending the wedding of Brian Tilsley to Gail Potter

 1983: Jack and Vera Duckworth move to the Street